Teguh Santosa: Long-term Peace Guaranteed by Balanced Power

 In a presentation entitled "Two Koreas: A Two-Level Game, Two Wars?"
 Masters degree holder from University of Hawaii at Manoa (UHM) and doctoral degree holder from Padjadjaran University (Unpad) reveals the story of the Korean Peninsula conflict and the logic of two-level games postulated by Robert D. Putnam in elaborating the foreign policy taken by a country.

-In addition, by using the realism postulate presented by Hans J. Morgenthau, Teguh who also leads the Indonesian Cyber Media Network (JMSI) explains that in the anarchic international arena, every country wants to be safe.
+In addition, by using the realism postulate offered by Hans J. Morgenthau, Teguh who also leads the Indonesian Cyber Media Network (JMSI) explains that in the anarchic international arena, every country wants to be safe.

 "The general theory on this matter says that security is a situation where defense is greater than threats.
-North Korea\'s efforts to increase military capacity and reach military agreements with their allies are based on this calculation.
+North Korea's efforts to increase military capacity and reach military agreements with their allies are based on this calculation.
 North Korea feels that it is in the midst of a real threat, in the form of the military power of the United States in East Asia, especially in Japan and South Korea," said the Director of Information Bureau of the Asia Pacific Regional Committee for Friendship and Solidarity with Korean People (APRCFSKP).

 He continued, the way to reduce tensions in the region is to significantly reduce the source of the tension.
 This means that the United States and its allies in the region must reduce pressure on North Korea, so that North Korea is not encouraged to increase military capacity and increase cooperation with their closest countries, in this case Russia.